In order to be registered in the Swedish Population Register as a student, you need to study for at least 12 months.

 Your family member must be able to show that you belong to the same family.
 He or she can, for example, show a marriage or birth certificate, or a certificate proving that you have lived together before you moved to Sweden.

-Choose one of the alternatives to see what documents he or she will need to bring when you visit one of our Tax offices:
+Choose one of the alternatives to see what documents your family member will need to bring when you visit one of our service offices:

 If you are married, registered as partners or if the person moving with you is a child under 21, you must bring: